hamishtodd1/hamishtodd1.github.io/singlePlayerGames/geometricAlgebra/README.md

-For now at least, a game about geometric algebra
+For now at least, a game about Clifford algebra